isamu-isozaki/teamai_test/support/workflows/shared/shared_infrastructure/jenkins.html.md

 for more details.

-Open Jenkins in your browser at http://localhost:8081 (using the port specified previously).
+Open Jenkins in your browser at http://localhost:8081 (using the port specified previously/index.html.md).
 Install any plugins, as necessary.
 Now that Jenkins is configured, you can test using GDK or another local install of GitLab.

 > **Note:** Data is saved to `~/.jenkins/` by default.